Yolmo people: Nepal

 According to the Nepal National Census of 2011, the population of the Yolmo people living within Nepal is 10,752, who are distributed over 11 districts of the country, and 99% of this population speak the Yolmo language.
 However, the number of monolingual Yolmo speakers is very low and on a gradual decline, as the number of monolingual Nepali-speaking Yolmo and bilingual Hyolmo with English as their second language increases.
 The largest Yolmo settlements in Nepal (and also internationally) are in the Helambu and Melamchi valleys which are home to over 10,000 Yolmo.
 A separate group of about 700 reside in the Lamjung district while some have settled closer to Pokhara.
 There are also a number of villages in the Ilam district where Yolmo is spoken.

 India

 The Yolmos are listed as a Scheduled Tribe in the states of West Bengal and Sikkim in India.

-Bhutan and Tibet
+Bhutan

-The Yolmo language is also spoken by significant populations in Bhutan and the Gyirong County of southwestern Tibet.
+The Yolmo language is also spoken by significant populations in Bhutan.